Chart Color Schemes

 The latest Census data sees Barham placing among the least culturally diverse areas in the country when compared across a range of language and cultural background related metrics

-Barham's cultural diversity was found to be below average, with a population composition of 92.0% citizens, 91.9% born in Australia, and 96.4% speaking English only at home.
-Christianity was the predominant religion in Barham, accounting for 57.7% of its population, compared to 58.1% across Rest of NSW.
-The top three ancestry groups were Australian (34.2%), English (33.1%), and Irish (9.8%).
+Barham's population was found to be predominantly culturally homogeneous, with 92.0% being citizens, 91.9% born in Australia, and 96.4% speaking English only at home.
+Christianity was the dominant religion in Barham, comprising 57.7% of its population, slightly lower than the 58.1% recorded across Rest of NSW.
+The top three ancestry groups in Barham were Australian (34.2%), English (33.1%), and Irish (9.8%).

 Frequently Asked Questions - Diversity